How Much Does Engineered Hardwood Flooring Cost in 2025?

 If you prefer conventional installation techniques, harder planks may cost more to install than softer wood types due to the extra work required to cut and shape them.
 Intricate wood floor patterns such as herringbone or parquet are also more time-consuming to create.

-Complex Prep Work
+Prep Work

-Engineered Hardwood Flooring vs. Traditional
+Engineered Hardwood Flooring vs. Traditional Hardwood

-Both floors differ in their construction.
+Both floor types differ in their construction.
 Traditional hardwood floors consist of natural wood like maple or walnut, meaning you can sand and refinish it multiple times over the years.
 On the other hand, engineered hardwood consists of a thin layer of hardwood on top of plywood to mimic the look of solid wood, so you can only refinish it one or two times.

 Characteristics Hardwood Flooring Engineered Hardwood Flooring